jimdigriz/oauth2-worker/README.md

 A [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to handle [OAuth2 authentication flows](https://oauth.net/articles/authentication/) suitable for use with in [Single Page Application (SPA)](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) by storing tokens outside of the [main JavaScript Window Global scope](https://developer.mozilla.org/en-US/docs/Web/API/Window).

 It is [generally considered unsafe to use `implicit` grant with SPA](https://auth0.com/blog/oauth2-implicit-grant-and-spa/) but in this project we use a Web Worker as a trusted key vault which keeps all your tokens locked away with zero risk of any third party JavaScript being able to access them.
-This means we can now even retain the refresh token too to support long logins.
+This means we can now even retain the refresh token too to support long user sessions without regular interactive reauthentication.

 Interaction with the Web Worker is via a [Promise based interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that tries mimic the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API); requests will have a suitable HTTP `Authorization` header added to them.